OzoneOne/COSC-345/readme.txt

 * where's wally, but wally is invisible
 * app that takes you to a site or youtube video with 0 views
 - google maps game drops you in a random location (similar to geoguessr) and you have to find the nearest airport
-- rhythm game where level is based on music. multiple songs with randomised sections, you can play forever or beat your score
+> rhythm game where level is based on music. multiple songs with randomised sections, you can play forever or beat your score
 * rudimentary music-making (enabling / disabling loops?)
 * note-taking with collapsible notes
 - task management but with gameified where completing tasks lets you grow a creature

+Rhythm game where the required inputs for each level are based on different pieces of music.
+There are multiple songs with sections whose order is randomised, you can play forever or beat your score.
+Player needs to input to jump over pits or duck under objects etc. Precise timing input important.
+Limited number of hits before game ends - optional health recovery?

 Target audience?